-To Use: Apply a small amount of polish to your furniture with a clean rag.
+Apply a small amount of polish to your furniture with a clean rag.
 Allow it to soak in.
 Then, wipe off the excess.

 The oil will help to restore moisture to thirsty wood.
 The beeswax will serve as a protective barrier against spills and water rings, and the lemon will sanitize surfaces, while giving off a nice lemony scent.

 This polish does a good job of hiding scratches and water rings, and can also be used to condition leather.